Bethesda Softworks

 Wolfenstein key stats

-In this section, you can find everything you want about the general statistics surrounding the Wolfenstein franchise, from sales and revenue to player stats and news about the series.
+In this section, you can find everything you want about the general statistics surrounding the franchise, from Wolfenstein sales and revenue to player stats and news about the series.

 (Source: VG Chartz, VG Insights)